pkp/ui-library/src/docs/pages/accessibility.md

 ## Labelling for those without sight

 When a component uses icons or a visual layout to communicate what a button or value represents, you should still provide text labelling for users without sight.
-You can use the `pkp_screen_reader` class to visually hide the label but ensure it's displayed to screen readers.
+You can use the `--screenReader` class to visually hide the label but ensure it's displayed to screen readers.

 For example, a search field often uses an icon to indicate it's purpose.
 This should still be accompanied by a label.